 Students with acceptable reasons for appealing are reinstated provisionally.
-That is, they are placed on financial aid probation (see course load restrictions under "Review Process" above) and must make satisfactory progress in future semesters to avoid being suspended again.
+That is, they are placed on financial aid probation (see course load restrictions under "Review Process" at left) and must make satisfactory progress in future semesters to avoid being suspended again.